 The IBM Embedded Security Subsystem creates user public and private keys to protect user-specific data.
 These key pairs are created when a user is enrolled into IBM Client Security Software.
-These keys are created and managed transparently by the User Verification Manager (UVM) component of IBM CSS.
+These keys are created and managed transparently by the User Verification Manager (UVM) component of IBM Client Security Software.
 The keys are managed based upon which Windows user is logged into the operating system.

-A key-swapping hierarchy
+The IBM key-swapping hierarchy

-An essential element of the IBM Embedded Security Subsystem architecture is its key-swapping hierarchy.
-The base (or root) of the IBM key swapping hierarchy are the hardware public and private keys.
+An essential element of the IBM Embedded Security Subsystem architecture is the IBM key-swapping hierarchy.
+The base (or root) of the IBM key-swapping hierarchy are the hardware public and private keys.
 The hardware public and private keys, called the hardware key pair, are created by IBM Client Security Software and are statistically unique on each client.

-The next "level" up the hierarchy (above the root) is the administrator public and private key pair.
+The next "level" of keys up the hierarchy (above the root) is the administrator public and private keys, or the administrator key pair.
 The administrator key pair can be unique on each machine, or it can be the same on all clients or a subset of clients.
-This decision depends upon how a network will be managed.
-The administrator private key is unique in that it resides on the client system (protected by the hardware public key) and in an administrator-define location.
-Details of why this is done will be discussed below.
+How you manage this key pair depends upon how you want to manage your network.
+The administrator private key is unique in that it resides on the client system (protected by the hardware public key) in an administrator-defined location.

 IBM Client Security Software enrolls Windows users into the Embedded Security Subsystem environment.
-When a user is enrolled, a public and private key are created and a new level is created.
-The user's private key is encrypted with the administrator public key.
+When a user is enrolled, user public and private keys (the user key pair) are created and a new key "level" is created.
+The user private key is encrypted with the administrator public key.
 The administrator private key is encrypted with the hardware public key.
-Therefore to use the user's private key, the administrator private key (which is encrypted with the hardware public key) must be loaded into the chip.
+Therefore, to utilize the user private key, the administrator private key (which is encrypted with the hardware public key) must be loaded into the security subsystem.
 Once in the chip, the hardware private key decrypts the administrator private key.
-The administrator private key is now ready for use inside of the chip so that data that is encrypted with the corresponding administrator public key can be swapped into the chip, decrypted and utilized.
-The current Windows user's private key (encrypted with the administrator public key) is passed into the chip.
-Any data needed by an application that leverages the embedded security chip would also be passed into the chip, decrypted and leveraged within the secure environment of the chip.
+The administrator private key is now ready for use inside the security subsystem so that data that is encrypted with the corresponding administrator public key can be swapped into the security subsystem, decrypted and utilized.
+The current Windows user's private key (encrypted with the administrator public key) is passed into the security subsystem.
+Any data needed by an application that leverages the embedded security subsystem would also be passed into the chip, decrypted and leveraged within the secure environment of the security subsystem.
 An example of this is a private key used to authenticate to a wireless network.

-Whenever a key is needed, it is swapped into the IBM Embedded Security Chip.
-The encrypted private keys are swapped into the chip, and can then be used in the protected environment of the chip.
+Whenever a key is needed, it is swapped into the security subsystem.
+The encrypted private keys are swapped into the security subsystem, and can then be used in the protected environment of the chip.
 The private keys are never exposed or used outside of this hardware environment.
 This provides for nearly an unlimited quantity of data to be protected through the IBM Embedded Security Chip.